Skip to content

 Top 9 interesting things to do in Kyrgyzstan

-Find out some of the most interesting things to do and see in Kyrgyzstan.
+Find some of the most interesting things to do and see in Kyrgyzstan.

 After a few days exploring Southeast Kazakhstan, I crossed the border in Karkara and spent the second part of my trip to Central Asia discovering Kyrgyzstan.
 Crossing the border is simple, and since it’s quite a remote area, it doesn’t take long.

-Kyrgyzstan is one of those countries we almost never hear about.
+Kyrgyzstan is one of those countries we rarely hear about.
 However, it’s an incredibly beautiful destination you should include in your bucket list.

 What are some of the most unique things you can do and see in Kyrgyzstan?
 Here are some ideas for your trip to Central Asia.